30 Day Money back Guarantee on all Purchases

 The OBD tracker plugs directly into your vehicle's diagnostic port (usually under the steering wheel).
 Because it connects to the car's computer, it can tell you things other trackers can't—like fuel levels, engine fault codes, and idling time.

 • Pros: Zero downtime install.
 Captures vehicle health data.
+5-second real-time updates.

 • Cons: Visible if you look under the dash (though splitter cables can hide it).

-• Ideal For: Fleet managers who need to monitor maintenance; Parents tracking teen drivers.
+• Ideal For: Fleet managers who need to monitor maintenance; parents tracking teen drivers.

 Shop OBD Trackers →